Enhanced Page Layout Editor User Interface Elements | Salesforce

 You can add and move blank spaces to any section on the page layout, except Mobile Cards.
 Use blank spaces to visually align and distinguish elements on the page.

-To add a blank space, drag the Blank Space user interface element from the palette to the desired location on the page layout.
-The Blank Space user interface element is the first option in the palette when you select the Fields, Custom Links, Custom S-Controls, or Visualforce Pages category on the palette.
+To add a blank space, drag the Blank Space element from the palette to the desired location on the page layout.

-If you use the original page layout editor to view a page layout that was created in the enhanced page layout editor, the original page layout editor will show any blank spaces you added.
-You cannot move or add blank spaces in the original page layout editor, but you can remove them by dragging them to the box on the right.
+If you use the original page layout editor to view a page layout that was created in the enhanced page layout editor, the original page layout editor shows any blank spaces you add.
+You can’t move or add blank spaces in the original page layout editor, but you can remove them by dragging them to the box on the right.

-The top of the page layout has a place for standard buttons and another for custom buttons.
-You can control which standard and custom buttons are displayed and the order in which the custom buttons appear; however, you cannot rearrange the order in which the standard buttons appear.
+You can control which standard and custom buttons are displayed and the order in which the custom buttons appear.
+You can’t rearrange the order in which the standard buttons appear.

 To remove a standard or custom button from the page layout, drag the button to the palette.

-To add custom links to the page layout, select the Custom Links category on the palette and drag one or more custom links from the palette to the Custom Links section on the page layout.
+To add custom links to the page layout, select the Custom Links category on the palette and drag one or more custom links to the Custom Links section on the page layout.

 To remove a custom link from the page layout, drag the custom link to the palette.

 To add a canvas app to the page layout, select the Canvas Apps category on the palette, and then drag the app from the palette to the page layout.
-For the Canvas Apps category to appear in the palette, you must set the canvas app location to Visualforce Page when you create the canvas app in the Salesforce application.
+For the Canvas Apps category to appear in the palette, set the canvas app location to Visualforce Page when you create the canvas app in Salesforce.